chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 ## It's all about expression evaluation

-In spite of determinism, there's another implication of referential transparency: **expressions can be evaluated in any order**, and **we can replace evaluated expressions with their values at any time**.
+Aside from determinism, there's another implication of referential transparency: **expressions can be evaluated in any order**, and **we can replace evaluated expressions with their values at any time**.
 Consider the following code:

 ```haskell
 -- Library code